tmnt-raphael/kensgit/README.md

 ## Instructions

-To have the same Vim color scheme that I use, save the .vimrc file and .vim folder to your home directory.
+To have the same Vim color scheme that I use, save the .vimrc [.vimrc](https://github.com/tmnt-raphael/kensvim/blob/master/.vimrc) file and [.vim](https://github.com/tmnt-raphael/kensvim/tree/master/.vim) folder to your home directory.

 ## Sample